Gardener Twickenham team sorting garden waste on-site

 Transport is another key area where Gardener Twickenham acts responsibly.
 Our fleet includes low-carbon vans — a mix of electric and hybrid vehicles — used for client visits, material movement and delivery to transfer stations.
 Route optimisation software reduces unnecessary mileage, which helps lower emissions and makes the sustainable rubbish gardening area model more effective and affordable for clients.

-Low-carbon electric van loading garden materials for transfer In addition to operational steps, we measure and report progress.
+A woman in gardening gloves and yellow waterproof boots is kneeling on a patio, tending to a flower bed with dark, moist soil in a residential garden.
+The garden features a mix of flowering plants and shrubs along a stone wall backdrop, with a wooden fence on the left side.
+The surrounding lawn has a well-maintained grass area and fallen leaves scattered on the paving.
+In the background, there are trees with green foliage and a variety of garden plants, indicating a healthy outdoor space suitable for gardening and landscaping services in Twickenham.
+The scene is outdoors in natural light, suggesting a mild weather day, with a focus on gardening activities that enhance outdoor spaces with sustainable practices.
+In addition to operational steps, we measure and report progress.
 Regular audits of garden jobs allow us to calculate recycling percentages and identify opportunities to improve.
 These audits feed into quarterly sustainability summaries that highlight areas such as wood reuse rates, compost produced and percentage of material diverted from landfill.
 Tracking enables us to reach that 70% recycling target.

 By combining on-site best practice, borough-aware waste separation, trusted transfer station use and charity partnerships, Gardener Twickenham offers a complete model for greener garden care.
 Whether you refer to us as a Twickenham gardener, gardener in Twickenham or the Gardener Twickenham service, our commitment is the same: reduce waste, increase reuse and keep transport emissions as low as possible.